StackExchange/dnscontrol/documentation/functions/domain/IGNORE.md

 records are managed elsewhere.
 DNSControl will not modify or delete those records.

-Technically `IGNORE_NAME` is a promise that DNSControl will not modify or delete existing records that match particular patterns.
-It is like [`NO_PURGE`](../domain/NO_PURGE.md) that matches only specific records.
+Technically `IGNORE` is a promise that DNSControl will not modify or delete existing records that match particular patterns.
+It is similar to [`NO_PURGE`](../domain/NO_PURGE.md) but it matches only specific records.

 Including a record that is ignored is considered an error and may have undefined behavior.
 This safety check can be disabled using the